Medical Centre Planning Considerations – Perfect Practice Medical Fitouts

 Space planning for your new surgery can be far more complex than deciding where to put the stereo.
 Andrew Campion counters your perplexity with some guidelines for successful design.

 After you’ve made the decision to refurbish or relocate your practice, and ideally prepared a brief, space planning can begin.
-Planning the layout of your proposed surgeries can be a complicated procedure, although it will be much easier if you’ve already prepared a brief for your designer or for yourself.
+Planning the layout as part of a medical practice setup or refurbish can be a complicated procedure, although it will be much easier if you’ve already prepared a brief for your designer or for yourself.
 You will need to address your spatial priorities, possible traffic and spatial balance in your practice.

 If you’re moving to a new location, you will have already had to list your priorities to find enough space for your needs, an ideal geographic location with proximity to public transport and parking, great visibility, and of course a reasonable price.
 You will have to look more closely at your priorities during the space planning stage of the project to specify exactly the essential and optional areas in your brief.